Our Founding History.

 The current Samurai awards board includes the Consul General of Japan in Edinburgh Mr. Hajime Kitaoka, Lord Charles Bruce, Lady Bruce (Alice Enders), Tommy Dreelan, Compton Ross and previous award winners.

-Previous Samurai award winners you may recognize include the Consul General of Japan in Edinburgh Hajime Kitaoka, Lord Elgin, Lord Charles Bruce of the Clan Bruce, Alice Enders, Compton Ross, Tommy Dreelan (Celtic Speed), Billy Connolly CBE, Frank Gilfeather, Sir Ian Wood, Peter Carry and Alex Salmond MP (former First Minister of Scotland.)
+Previous Samurai award winners you may recognise include the Consul General of Japan in Edinburgh Hajime Kitaoka, Lord Elgin, Lord Charles Bruce of the Clan Bruce, Alice Enders, Compton Ross, Tommy Dreelan (Celtic Speed), Billy Connolly CBE, Frank Gilfeather, Sir Ian Wood, Peter Carry and Alex Salmond MP (former First Minister of Scotland.)

 Post Nominal Letters – Order of the Scottish Samurai